Darul Uloom Al-Madania: Boys' School (Madinatul Uloom)

 The boys' campus includes and indoor gymnasium, outdoor soccer/football field, fully equipped kitchen and cafeteria, field with gazebo, school bookstore, and an orchard.

-Multiple accounts of child abuse both physical and sexual have been reported by former students in the Buffalo news and on social media.[?]

 Girls School (Darul Rasheed)

 Darul-Uloom Al-Madania Girls' campus covers approximately one acre of land which is separated from the boys' school and is located on another street.
 The main residence building, Darul-Rasheed, houses more than 100 students.
 There are two degrees that are offered for women.